aimee-mcneil-melville/ToDo-Full-Stack/packages/sweet-as-snacks-rtk/README.md

 <details style="padding-left: 2em" >
   <summary>More about displaying amounts</summary>

-1. In the `slice.js`, update the `deposit` action - from previous step - and update the `message` property to show a message telling the user the amount that has been deposited, e.g  *Deposited $5.00, Please select a snack*
+1. In the `machine.ts`, update the `deposit` action - from previous step - and update the `message` property to show a message telling the user the amount that has been deposited, e.g  *Deposited $5.00 - Please select a snack*

 You should see the deposited amount displayed on the page after inputing a number and pressing *Enter*
 </details>